Production of Jurassic World

 Production of the 2015 film Jurassic World was stalled for years in development hell while the film's storyline underwent numerous revisions.
 Development of the film, known then as Jurassic Park IV, began in 2001.
 William Monahan was announced as screenwriter in 2002, and the film was scheduled for a 2005 release.
 When Monahan left to work on another project, he was replaced in 2004 by John Sayles.
 By 2005, the start of production had stalled, as executive producer Steven Spielberg was not satisfied with any of the script drafts.
-In 2006, Jurassic Park III director Joe Johnston was set to direct the film, which was subsequently expected for release in 2008.
-By 2010, filming had yet to begin.
-Johnston and Spielberg intended to work on the film following the completion of their own respective film projects.
+In 2006, Jurassic Park III director Joe Johnston was set to direct the film.
+After missing a 2008 release, Johnston and Spielberg intended to work on the film following the completion of their own respective film projects.
 Writer Mark Protosevich was hired in 2011, although two story treatments by him were rejected.

-After a final story idea was chosen, Rick Jaffa and Amanda Silver were hired in 2012 to write a draft of Jurassic Park IV that would incorporate ideas from Spielberg.
-Colin Trevorrow was hired as director in 2013, and the film was delayed once more to give Trevorrow and his writing partner Derek Connolly more time to perfect the script by Jaffa and Silver.
+Rick Jaffa and Amanda Silver were hired in 2012 to write a draft of Jurassic Park IV that would incorporate ideas from Spielberg.
+Colin Trevorrow was hired as director in 2013, and the film was delayed once more, giving Trevorrow and his writing partner Derek Connolly more time to perfect the script by Jaffa and Silver.
 Spielberg approved the script in September 2013, and a name change to Jurassic World was announced that month.
-Filming occurred from April 10 to August 5, 2014, with shooting in Hawaii and Louisiana.
+Filming occurred from April 10 to August 5, 2014, in Hawaii and Louisiana.
 Jurassic World was completed on May 10, 2015, and was theatrically released the following month.